Localization of Brain Activity from EEG/MEG Using MV-PURE Framework

-\end{definition} A few remarks on Definition \ref{nai} are in place here. \begin{itemize} \item An argument of an activity index $f$ is the set of leadfields $\{\H(\bth)\}$ of arbitrary number of sources $l.$ \item In the above definition, a leadfield $h(\theta)\in\sgens{m}$ serves as a unique identifier of a source at $\theta.$ This is justified by the linear independence of columns of a leadfield matrix $\H(\bth)$ for any set of sources $\bth$ \cite{Sekihara2008}.
-Thus, we may simplify below the notation of an activity index and represent its argument by $\bth$ in place of $\{\H(\bth)\}.$ \item It should be also noted that $\bth_0$ maximizes an unbiased activity index without any assumptions on $\Q$ and~$\N$, and in particular, without any assumptions on the signal-to-noise ratio. \item Finally, we note that the set of maximizers of an unbiased activity index may contain elements other than $\bth_0$, as the inverse problem in EEG/MEG is inherently ill-posed~\cite{Helmholtz1853}. \end{itemize}
+\end{definition} A few remarks on Definition \ref{nai} are in place here. \begin{itemize} \item An argument of an activity index $f$ is the set of lead fields $\{\H(\bth)\}$ of arbitrary number of sources $l.$ \item In the above definition, a lead field $h(\theta)\in\sgens{m}$ serves as a unique identifier of a source at $\theta.$ This is justified by the linear independence of columns of a lead field matrix $\H(\bth)$ for any set of sources $\bth$ \cite{Sekihara2008}.
+Thus, we may simplify below the notation of an activity index and represent its argument by $\bth$ in place of $\{\H(\bth)\}.$ \item It should be also noted that $\bth_0$ maximizes an unbiased activity index without any additional assumptions about $\Q$ and~$\N$, and in particular, without any assumptions regarding the signal-to-noise ratio. \item Finally, we note that the set of maximizers of an unbiased activity index may contain elements other than $\bth_0$, as the inverse problem in EEG/MEG is inherently ill-posed~\cite{Helmholtz1853}. \end{itemize}

 \begin{definition} Consider two unbiased activity indices $f_1$ and $f_2.$ We say that $f_1$ has higher spatial resolution than~$f_2$ if \cite{Sekihara2008,Moiseev2011}

 \end{definition}